Scott Brown: Former Celtic captain expected to be named Fleetwood Town manager

-The League One club has interviewed a number of candidates and a final decision is expected to be made later today; The role would be Scott Brown's first in management after he left Aberdeen in March where he was player-coach; Brown won 23 major honours during his 19-year career
+The League One club has interviewed a number of candidates and a final decision is expected to be made later on Thursday; The role would be Scott Brown's first in management after he left Aberdeen in March where he was player-coach; Brown won 23 major honours during his 19-year career

 Scott Brown, the former Celtic captain, is the firm favourite to be appointed Fleetwood manager in the next 24 hours.